ModanwalPriti06/JS-NOTES/README.md

 ### How it works:
 Check up whatsapp image - uploaded
 - Call Stack: JavaScript executes synchronous code line by line, pushing and popping function calls from the stack.
+Every time bottom of the stack have Execution context, means whenever js program is run this callstack populate this global execution context (GEC).
+- Call stack maintain the order of execution of execution context.
 - Web APIs: Asynchronous tasks like setTimeout, fetch, or event listeners are handled by Web APIs.
 - Callback Queue & Microtask Queue: Once asynchronous tasks are completed, their callbacks are placed in the queue.
 - - Microtasks (Promises, process.nextTick in Node.js) are prioritized over macrotasks (setTimeout, setInterval).